sharvin3007/eCommerce-App/README.md

 ## Usage

-In the project directory, you can run:
+In the project directory, you can start by running:

+### `npm install`

+This is to ensure all dependencies are downloaded.
+After a fresh clone, there is likely to be no `node_modules` since that is `.gitignore`'d.

+Alternately, if `node_modules` exists, remove it with `rm -rf node_modules` and then run `npm install`

 ### `npm start`